scottpdawson/art-of-working-remotely/posts/moving-mouse.md

 description: "The reality is that some companies watch their employees.
 Some companies watch more closely than others.
 The deployment of surveillance technology is a canary in the coalmine.
 It's a warning that there are larger, more systemic problems at play."
 ---

-The article started with a pad of paper resting on a keyboard.
+This article started with a pad of paper resting on a keyboard.
 See, we had a problem at work where a user’s inadvertent repeating keystroke wreaked all kinds of havoc on our server.
 This reminded me of a trend, post-pandemic, where I saw several videos of innovative people, in a bid to keep up appearances of being online and productive, [hooking up their mice to oscillating fans](https://youtu.be/MWMO6uNTKTo).
 There are several of these gems out there.

 In the course of trying to find one of those videos, I came across Microsoft's [Move Mouse](https://www.microsoft.com/en-us/p/move-mouse) utility.
 Now, this is _different_.
 This, from a major tech company, advertised as "a simple utility that can be used to simulate user activity."
 Their product, a software solution to keeping your machine awake, is described thusly: